b00tc4mp/isdi-parttime-202303/staff/ivan-canuto/fullstack/project/doc/README.md

 Conversation
 - id (oid)
 - author (oid, refers to User id)
-- conversationObjects (array of objects containing the information of a conversation between chatbot and user)
+- messages (array of messages containing the information of a conversation between chatbot and user)

-ConversationObject
+Message
 - id (oid)
 - role (string)
 - content (string)